ProblematicToucan/Eternity-Saga-2.5/README.md

 # Eternity Saga 2.5D Turn Based RPG

 ## Overview
-Eternity Saga is a 2D RPG game developed using the Unity.
+Eternity Saga is a 2.5D turn based strategy RPG game developed using the Unity.
 It offers an immersive gameplay experience Turn based open world RPG with captivating visuals 2D + 3D and an engaging storyline.
 This README file provides essential information about and how to get started with the project.

 ### Prerequisites
 To run this project, you need to have the following engine, framework or repository cloned on your local machine: